Surya-Rayala/VisionPipeline-gallery-track/README.md

 # ReID export tool

-`track-lib` includes a thin wrapper around BoxMOT’s ReID export pipeline.
+`gallery-track-lib` includes a thin wrapper around BoxMOT’s ReID export pipeline.

 This tool:
 - exports your ReID weights into one or more formats